-I pulled away, towards the kitchen but she held in tight to my arms.
+I pulled away, towards the kitchen, but she held on tight to my arms.

-I probably fell on love with her the first time we fucked, which was, frighteningly, a decade before.
-She was happier than, nineteen and still in college.
+I probably fell in love with her the first time we fucked, which was, frighteningly, a decade before.
+She was happier then.
+Nineteen and still in college.
 Talking about politics with me into the night and showing me her photographs and then pulling off her clothes and crawling on top of me.

-I don’t know what that love mutated into after all the cycles of watching her fall in love and then out if love and then sending for me to patch up her heart.
-And honestly under the friendship and caring, it was the lust kept me coming back.
-Her lips and her thighs and the rough and hungry animal that hid under the mopey poetess demeanor.
+I don’t know what that love mutated into after all the cycles of watching her fall in love and then out of love and then sending for me to patch up her heart.
+And honestly, under the friendship and caring, it was the lust that kept me coming back—her lips and her thighs and the rough and hungry animal that hid under the mopey poetess demeanor.

-Her nipples were just barely visible through her shirt, hardening into points under blue cotton.
-She pushed back against me and more of our bodies connected and I was lost in her.
+Her nipples were just barely visible through her shirt, hardening into points under cotton.
+She pushed back against me, and more of our bodies connected, and I was lost in her.
 My face in her hair, lips on her ear, her back against my chest, her feet between mine, her ass against my cock.